Supporting pregnant women at work reduces infant mortality, improves maternal and infant health, and reduces doctor and hospital visits.

 Key Things to Know:

-- 13% of babies are born pre-term and 9.2% are born at a low birth weight.
-Pregnancy accommodations improve maternal and fetal health and can prevent these challenges.
+- 10.4% of babies are born pre-term and 9.2% are born at a low birth weight, but systemic challenges and inequities are present even before birth: 14.4% of Black babies are born at a low birthweight, compared to 7.4% of white babies.
+Pregnancy accommodations improve maternal and fetal health and can prevent or alleviate these challenges and disparities.

 - 40% of employers reported reduced worker’s compensation and insurance costs after implementing pregnancy accommodations.